ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/sections/03-back/work-schedule-page.typ

     ),
   )

-  // Sayfa sonu koyulan sayfa boşsa sayfa sonu pasif olsun (weak: true) [If the page at the end of the page is empty, the end of the page should be passive] pagebreak(weak: true)
+  // Mevcut sayfa zaten boşsa sayfa sonu pasif olsun (weak: true).
+[Disable page break if the current page is already empty (weak: true).]
+[If the page at the end of the page is empty, the end of the page should be passive] pagebreak(weak: true)
 }